“How was she?” Jane asked me. Willow clung to her leg in greeting.

 “I didn’t tell her anything, Ben.
 I swear it.”

-I exhale, heavily.
+I let out a shaky breath.
 “She overheard me talking to my Dad and Jacob at Christmas about brain injuries and got inspired, so this is still totally my fault.
 I’m sorry.
 I had just met you and was curious about CTE and some of the studies I read.
 I needed someone to make sense of the medical jargon for me.”

 “I know, but I still feel like it is.
-I haven’t seen the article yet, but I just need to warn you that it’s probably incredibly political.”
+I haven’t seen the article yet, but I just need to warn you that it’s probably very political.”

 “What do you want me to do?”

-He’s quiet for a minute.
-Then, “What’s her address?”
+He was quiet for a full minute.
+“What’s her address?”

-I stop dead, still a few feet from the truck.
+I stopped dead, still a few feet from the truck.
 “You’re not…you’re not going to come over here, are you?”